 By the middle 1950s, she had become what was know as a ‘popular girl.’
 Essentially this meant that she dated a number of men–and had committed to becoming a brassy dressing redhead.
 She was also well-known to be brash & direct in conversation–whether what she had to say was appropriate or not.
 Sometime in that time frame, she was working at a very popular supper club & steak house in the Peoria Heights area of Peoria, Illinois–the name escapes me, but not far from Glen Oak Park.
 Getting to the root of the matter, over the course of 45 years she refused to reveal his name–but certain details escaped in a series of visits with her.

 Her coy comment was “that’s where you were made.”
-Other details emerged, such as he was 2 or more years younger than she, worked at the restaurant, and had either joined the Army or traveled to Germany by the time she discovered her pregnancy.
-I was told that she called him when she was about 3 months pregnant, and he responded with “what am I supposed to do, drop my life here and come back?”
+Other details emerged, such as he had either joined the Army or traveled to Germany by the time she discovered her pregnancy.
+I was told that she called him when she was about 3 months pregnant, and he responded with “what am I supposed to do, drop my life and come back?”
 Obviously, that did not happen.
 Never would she reveal his name–even on her deathbed in 2012.

 After ‘the cat was out of the bag’ I was told over the years how much I looked like my father, and how he had seen me several times in my early childhood.
 I have no recollection of this–but do not disbelieve the information.
 Reading over the years the experiences of those who were seeking and had found their biological parent(s) has given me great insight into the emptiness that comes of not knowing–and the calm satisfaction which comes from discovery.
 Those that knew the truth in my family are now long passed–and cannot offer any testimony.